 If you’ve never been to the redwoods, you’re in for a (re)treat.
 This property offers a magical glamping experience.
 You have two cabins to use, which sit on 10 acres of private forestland: the rustic cabin and the adjacent sleeping cabin, which sleeps five.
 A detached bathhouse with a tub, shower, and a compostable toilet makes the experience feel even more rustic.
 A wooden walkway takes you from the cabin to a fully functioning treehouse surrounded by a seasonal creek.

 This 4-star hotel feels like luxury.
 Take a bath in the room, get a workout in at the gym, or enjoy the many outdoor seating areas throughout the hotel.
 There are several suite options so you and the kids can have your own space.
 As for activities, the hotel has a pool, it’s close to beaches, and it’s a quick drive to the San Diego Zoo and Sea World (you’ll need to check current closure guidelines), and it’s right down the street from Balboa Park and Seaport Village.

 Disneyland Resorts are closed, but that doesn’t mean you can’t still visit Anaheim and stay in a Disney wonderland.
-This private four bedroom two bathroom home features a resort-like gated saltwater pool and hot tub, BBQ, and play area for the kids.
-The owners provide two single strollers, a pack ‘n play, and tons of games.
+This private four bedroom three bathroom home features a resort-like heated pool and hot tub, BBQ, and play area for the kids.
 The home also features Disney decorations all over the house—perfect for any Disney-obsessed kid (or grownup).
-You can even see the Disneyland fireworks from the home (when the park is open, that is).
+You can even see the Disneyland fireworks from the home.
 The home is walking distance to Downtown Disney, which has been open for visitors (depending on current shutdown guidelines) while the parks remain closed.
 Seriously, this rental is a dream.